 The Quest curriculum emphasizes transferable skills, preparing students for a rapidly changing economy and success in a wide range of endeavours.
 We review our program on an ongoing basis to ensure we're delivering on our mission.
-Recently, a working group composed of students, staff and faculty engaged in research and community consultations to revise Quest's learning outcomes.

 HIGHER-ORDER THINKING